 As evidenced by the data, there is a clear indication that students need more explicit and systematic instruction in foundational skills in reading in order to make progress in their language, word, and reading comprehension skills.
 Remediation and differentiation will be a large driver for ensuring lower level achievers are being provided with instruction that is aligned to their level and that is rigorous enough that will ensure their progress.
+The implementation of background knowledge into lesson plans will help to reinforce language comprehension.

-Data collected from the past four years indicate an average of 80.5% of students in grades K-3 remain off track (data collected from school report card "details of measure" from the Early Literacy Grade).
+Data collected from the past three years indicate an average of 70% of students in grades K-3 remain off track (data collected from school report card "details of measure" from the Early Literacy Grade).
 This indicates that there is a definite need to address the deficiencies of our K-3rd grade students.
 Ensuring that they are mastering the foundational skills will help them to strengthen their reading abilities that will guarantee success in future years.

-Those students taking the STAR Early Literacy test (k and 1st) will have a breakdown of foundational skills mastery on their diagnostic reports for each administration of the STAR test.
+The students taking the NWEA -MAP test have a breakdown of foundational skills mastery on their diagnostic reports for each administration of the NWEA - MAP test.
 It is clear that targeted professional development on how to analyze the student test results will be critical in ensuring classroom instruction is tailored to meet the students' needs in regards to the early literacy components.